L3thal14/Confusion-React/README.md

-# A repo which holds the website built as Part of the Front-End Web Development with React.
+# A repo which holds the website built as Part of the Front-End Web Development with React Coursera Course

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).